FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 ---

-#Template Variables
+# Template Variables

-This first line assigns a Template Variable (A variable that contains a value the we can reference from inside the template.)
+This first line assigns a **Template Variable** (a variable that contains a value the we can reference from inside the template.)

 ```html